kitwaicloud/kitwaicloud.github.io/login/login.md

 # Login to KitWai and Import Key Pair

 Before launching a spark cluster for running Big Data Analytics jobs on KitWai platforms, users have to log in to KitWai platforms for importing  a user key pair.
 A  user key pair will be used with any SSH clients for accessing spark cluster without entering user password.
-For importing a user key pair users can do as instructions below.
+Please follow the instructions below on how to import a user key pair.

 1. Connect web browser to [KitWai](https://kitwai.com).
 Then, enter username and password and clicking on Connect button.